CP/M: Initial success

 Bill Gates claimed that the Apple II with a Z-80 SoftCard was the single most-popular CP/M hardware platform.
 Digital Research stated in 1982 that the operating system had been licensed for more than 450 types of computer systems.
-Many different brands of machines ran the operating system, some notable examples being the Altair 8800, the IMSAI 8080, the Osborne 1 and Kaypro luggables, and MSX computers.
+Many brands of machines ran the operating system, some notable examples being the Altair 8800, the IMSAI 8080, the Osborne 1 and Kaypro luggables, and MSX computers.
 The best-selling CP/M-capable system of all time was probably the Amstrad PCW.
-In the UK, CP/M was also available on Research Machines educational computers (with the CP/M source code published as an educational resource), and for the BBC Micro when equipped with a Z80 co-processor.
+In the UK, CP/M was also available on Research Machines educational computers (with the CP/M source code published as an educational resource), and for the BBC Micro when equipped with a Z80 coprocessor.
 Furthermore, it was available for the Amstrad CPC series, the Commodore 128, TRS-80, and later models of the ZX Spectrum.
 CP/M 3 was also used on the NIAT, a custom handheld computer designed for A. C. Nielsen's internal use with 1 MB of SSD memory.

 Multi-user

-In 1979, a multi-user compatible derivative of CP/M was released.
+In 1979, a multi-user-compatible derivative of CP/M was released.
 MP/M allowed multiple users to connect to a single computer, using multiple terminals to provide each user with a screen and keyboard.
 Later versions ran on 16-bit processors.